-With SPF (Sender Policy Framework) you indicate that Spotler is authorized to send emails on behalf of your organization.
-A receiving mail server will check the SPF record in the DNS of the domain of your organization.
+With SPF you indicate that Spotler is authorized to send emails on behalf of your organization.
+A receiving mail server can check the SPF record in the DNS of the domain of your organization.

-If mailings are sent without SPF and DKIM, DMARC will report this back to you.
+If mailings are sent without SPF and/or DKIM, DMARC will report this back to you.
 This gives you insight into -possible- abuse of your domain name.
 Depending on how DMARC is set up, the sent mail will be: